Competitor Comparison

 Why Frigate Users Upgrade to Cloud VMS

 The Frigate community is technically sophisticated.
-Users who move to cloud VMS aren’t doing it because Frigate is difficult (it is, but they manage).
-They’re doing it because:
+Users who move to cloud VMS aren’t doing it because Frigate is difficult — they’re doing it because:

 Business Use Requires Audit Trails

-When footage is used for insurance claims, employee disputes, or legal matters, a proper audit trail of who accessed what footage and when becomes essential.
+When footage is used for insurance claims or legal matters, a proper audit trail of who accessed what footage is essential.
 Frigate has no access logging.

 Multiple Locations Don’t Scale

-A second Frigate instance at a second location means a second server, second Docker deployment, second VPN, second set of maintenance.
+A second Frigate instance at a second location means a second server, second Docker deployment, second VPN.
 There’s no multi-site unified management in Frigate.

 Hardware Maintenance Is Burden

 Coral TPU availability has been inconsistent.
 GPU pricing fluctuates.
-When the inference hardware fails, AI stops working until it’s replaced.
+When inference hardware fails, AI stops working.
 Cloud AI has no single point of hardware failure.

 Scaling Beyond What Frigate Handles Well?